Q. How long does ship registration take?

 A. On closing of the register, Bermuda issues a 'closed' transcript of the register that indicates the closure.

-Q. What are the time, cost, and procedure for obtaining a transcript?
+Q. What is the time, cost, and procedure for obtaining a transcript?

-Q. Are there any restrictions on officers nationality?
+Q. Are there any restrictions on officer nationality?

 Q. How does Bermuda meet the requirements of the 1995 STCW Code?

-A. Bermuda issues STCW endorsements, in recognition of certificates of competency that are acceptable to Bermuda.
-Certificate issued under the 1995 STCW regulations are recognized by Bermuda Endorsements as valid for a period of 5 years, subject in both cases to the validity of the underlying certificate.
-New officers without endorsements who are scheduled to join Bermuda vessels can be issued with an interim statement recognizing their certificate of competency.
+A. Bermuda issues STCW endorsements in the form of Certificates of Equivalent Competency (CEC's), in recognition of Certificates of Competency (COC's) that are issued by countries accepted by Bermuda.
+Bermuda Endorsements are issued valid for the period stated on the underlying COC.
+New officers without the necessary endorsements who are scheduled to join Bermuda vessels can be issued with an interim statement recognizing their certificate of competency.
 This statement is valid for a period of 3 months pending the issue of the full term endorsement.

 Q. Are there any restrictions on vessel's age or type?

 A. There are no absolute restrictions on the age of a vessel applying for registration.
 However the age of vessel is one of a number of considerations that are taken into account in deciding if a vessel is to be registered.
-It general Bermuda operates a fleet with a low average age and intends to maintain this.
-Any vessel proposed for registry will be assessed taking into consideration age, port state control record, manager record, vessel type, clas record and a number of other factors before the Administration wil make a final decision on acceptability.
+Bermuda operates a high quality fleet with a low average age and intends to maintain this.
+Any vessel proposed for registry will be assessed against a number of criteria such as age, port state control record, manager record, vessel type, class record and a number of other factors.
+It is once this process is completed that the final decision on the suitability of the vessel is made.

 Q. How does Bermuda maintain the quality of vessels on the registry?